 The Pontifical Mission Societies remind all Catholics of their call to be missionary disciples and the need for the Gospel imperative of almsgiving.
-We are especially mindful of this during Lent.

 Since 1922, the Pontifical Mission Societies have been the official missionary arm of the Catholic Church, charged with the work of evangelization and charitable works throughout the world.
 Since their beginning, our popes have specifically directed Pontifical Missions to bring the message of Christ to the world, especially in countries where Christianity is new, young, or poor.